cybervoid/GoRepository/DistributedComputing/readme.md

-# A workspace for learning the basics necessary for distributed computing in Go
+# A workspace for learning the basics necessary for creating distributed computing applications in Go

 ## Tools and Content